Hackmodford/CPS410-F19-Team09/MotionControllerCommunicationRef.md

 # Arduino State Output

 The arduino reports state information multiple times per second via UDP.
+It broadcasts to IP 192.168.1.6 with port 8888.
 The format of the byte array is specified below.
 The report is little-endian.

 | Index | Size (byte) | Format  | Description                                             |
 | ----- | ----------- | ------- | ------------------------------------------------------- |